Menahem Rabinovich: Biography

-In creating Curcumall he combined decades of knowledge and experience in biochemistry and medicinal plants with his sincere desire to provide relief to people in pain and anguish.

 His wife Aviva is a scientist who assisted him in his scientific work.

 Hebrew encyclopedia entries

-During 1967-1975 he was a member of the scientific board of the Encyclopedia Hebraica and served as editor and writer of articles on chemistry, biochemistry, geology, and medicine, in seven volumes of the Encyclopedia Hebraica, (for example: Nobel Prizes, liquor, sex and STDs, salicylic acid (aspirin), and more).
+During 1967-1975 he was a member of the scientific board of the Encyclopedia Hebraica and served as editor and writer of articles on chemistry, biochemistry, geology, and medicine, in seven volumes of the Encyclopedia Hebraica.

 Research and Teaching

 During his undergraduate studies he worked at the National Laboratory of Physics under the direction of Zvi Tabor on solar energy research focusing on the development of the selective coating of solar panels.

 At Hadassah Medical Center, during his graduate studies, he researched molecular genetics mechanisms focusing on the mechanism of transcription of messenger RNA (m-RNA) as a template for protein synthesis.

 At the Medical school he was teaching Microbiology to medical students and started in integrating media in science teaching.
 This brought him to get actively involved in the Science Teaching Center of the Hebrew University in Jerusalem, as well as writing and producing science films and instructional TV programs.
-In the frame of the Educational TV in Israel, he has written scripts and served as presenter for a series of programs in genetics for high school."The Design and Evaluation of a Theoretical Model for Knowledge Dissemination and its application to the development and implementation of a computerized system for statewide instructional dissemination", was the topic of his Ph.D. at The Pennsylvania State university (1980).
-During his studies he was invited to give presentations knowledge dissemination in a number of conferences on science teaching and media (Hershey 1976; New Orleans in 1977, Toronto in 1978, Detroit in 1980, Boston, 1982, etc.).
+In the frame of the Educational TV in Israel, he has written scripts and served as presenter for a series of programs in genetics for high school.
+"The Design and Evaluation of a Theoretical Model for Knowledge Dissemination and its application to the development and implementation of a computerized system for statewide instructional dissemination", was the topic of his Ph.D. at The Pennsylvania State university (1980).
+During his studies he was invited to give presentations knowledge dissemination in a number of conferences on science teaching and media.